0xsatya/nft-mixer/README.md

 3. If any param of the output/public.json file is changed..the proof will not work.
 Which shows the correct working of zksnark.

 ## Important terms and usecses
-1. pedersan hash -
+1. pedersen hash - It is used to hash the commitment and nullifier.
-2. posedein hash -
+2. poseidon hash - It is used to store leaves and hashed roots in merkle tree.

 ## Main issues/tasks pending for resolution
 1.